 Consider the technologically important phenomenon of dielectrophoresis (Pohl 1978, Jones 2003) used in the separation of chemically similar molecules.
 In dielectrophoresis, particles with zero permanent charge can be transported by the electric field because the particles have induced polarization charge.
-That is to say, in formal terms, $\frac{\partial^2 \mathbf{E}}{\partial x^2} \neq 0 \Rightarrow$ flow by dielectrophoresis.
-Phenomena like dielectrophoresis produce both transport of \mathbf{J}{mass} and \mathbf{J}{Q} even when the molecules involved have no net charge.
+That is to say, in formal terms, $\frac{\partial^2 \mathbf{E}}{\partial t^2} \neq 0 \Rightarrow$ flow by dielectrophoresis.
+Phenomena like dielectrophoresis produce both transport of J{mass} and J0 even when the molecules involved have no net charge.

 Each of these systems requires a separate model and entire professions are devoted to each type of model.
 Few universals exist, but where they exist they are most helpful in constructing and constraining models.
 Conservation of charge, conservation of mass are such universals.
-We believe conservation of current J{total} is another universal that will be helpful in constructing models.
+We believe conservation of current is another universal that will be helpful in constructing models.

-Conservation of current has rarely been used as an independent constraint on models probably because the current conserved is usually taken as the flux of charge \mathbf{J}Q that depends on the dielectric properties of matter.
+Conservation of current has rarely been used as an independent constraint on models probably because the current conserved is usually taken as the flux of charge J_Q that depends on the dielectric properties of matter.
 See however (Mansuripur and Zakharian 2009) and other extensive discussions of displacement current (Zapolsky 1987, Arthur 2008, Selvan 2009, Arthur 2013).
 Dielectric properties, and polarization in general, are drastically oversimplified in usual treatments.
-Laws of current flow that involve these oversimplifications are distrusted, for good reason, and so investigators do not use those laws when they try to construct realistic models of real matter.
+Laws of current flow that involve these over-simplifications are distrusted, for good reason, and so investigators do not use those laws when they try to construct realistic models of real matter.

-We hope we have convinced the reader that conservation of electrical current J{total} is an independent constraint just as much as conservation of charge ρ_Q and conservation of mass.
-J{total} is conserved because it includes Maxwell's displacement current.
-That current is not included in the usual descriptions of mass and its flow and so conservation of current J{total} cannot be derived from the conservation laws of mass and its flow.
+We hope we have convinced the reader that conservation of electrical current \mathbf{J}{total} is an independent constraint just as much as conservation of charge ρ_Q and conservation of mass. \mathbf{J}{total} is conserved because it includes Maxwell's displacement current.
+That current is not included in the usual descriptions of mass and its flow and so conservation of current \mathbf{J}{total} cannot be derived from the conservation laws of mass and its flow.

 Conservation of current arises because of the special properties of the electric field and its displacement currents.
 Ampere's law eq.
-(4) guarantees that conservation of mass ρ{mass} and its flow J{mass} does not imply conservation of total current.
+(6.4) guarantees that conservation of mass ρ{mass} and its flow J{mass} does not imply conservation of total current.
 We believe conservation of total current is a universal property of the electric field, from atoms to animals, that does not involve polarization or its properties.

-4.5 Conservation of current in electronic technology.
+4.5 Conservation of current in electronic technology

 In the branched one dimensional circuits of our electronic technology, conservation of J{total} implies (Bhat and Osting 2011) Kirchoff's 'current' law, where 'current' is J{total} not J_Q .
-All the J{total} that flows into a node flows out, as described by Kirchoff's current law.
+All the that flows into a node flows out, as described by Kirchoff's current law.
 J{total} is never stored, not even a little bit, not at any time, not at any place.

 In contrast to the flow of current, the flow of charge is not described by Kirchoff's law.
-All of the current J_0 that flows into a node does not flow out.
-According to eq.(45), some of the current J_Q is stored to create $\mathbf{E} = -\int_0^t (J_Q(t'; etc.)/\varepsilon_0) dt'$ and that \mathbf{E} is exactly what is needed to enforce Kirchoff's 'current' law, where 'current' is J{total} , not J_Q .
+All of the current \mathbf{J}Q that flows into a node does not flow out.
+According to eq.(45), some of the current \mathbf{J}Q is stored to create $\mathbf{E} = -\int_0^t (\mathbf{J}Q(t', etc.)/\epsilon_0) dt'$ and that \mathbf{E} is exactly what is needed to enforce Kirchoff's 'current' law, where 'current' is \mathbf{J}{total} not \mathbf{J}Q .